Best Memory Card for Canon EOS M100

 ProductBest ForRatingPrice

-SanDisk Extreme ProAll-rounders★★★★★Check
+SanDisk Extreme ProAll-Around Best★★★★★Check

-Kingston Canvas Go!Casual use★★★★☆Check
+Kingston Canvas PlusBudget/Casual★★★★☆Check

-SanDisk Extreme PlusFaster workflow★★★★★Check
+SanDisk Extreme PlusTravelers★★★★★Check

-Samsung EVO SelectMulti-device use★★★★☆Check
+Samsung EVO SelectMulti-Device Use★★★★☆Check

 Frequently Asked Questions

-Does the Canon M100 support UHS-II cards?
+Does the Canon EOS M100 support UHS-II cards?

 Can I use a MicroSD card with an adapter?